Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_University Centre and Graduate Hotel_**

-The Cross-VESRI poster session and closing reception barbecue will be held on 9 July on the first floor at the [University Centre](https://maps.app.goo.gl/HSypSeuUef8NrzncA) CB2 1RU and the [Graduate Hotel](https://maps.app.goo.gl/axXGs1RLKMqDn77U6) CB2 1RT.
+The Cross-VESRI poster session and barbecue will be held on 9 July on the first floor at the [University Centre](https://maps.app.goo.gl/HSypSeuUef8NrzncA) CB2 1RU and the [Graduate Hotel](https://maps.app.goo.gl/axXGs1RLKMqDn77U6) CB2 1RT.